dfinity/motoko/doc/md/stable-regions.md

 To demonstrate the `Region` library, we present a simple implementation of a logging actor that records text messages in a scalable, persistent log.

 The example illustrates the simultaneous use of stable variables and stable memory.
-It uses a single stable variable to keep track of the two regions and their size in bytes, but stores the contents of the log directly in stable memory.
+It uses a single stable variable, `state`, to keep track of the two regions and their size in bytes, but stores the contents of the log directly in stable memory.

 ``` motoko no-repl file=./examples/StableMultiLog.mo
 ```